 What Is Social Media Marketing?

-Social Media Marketing is the art of tapping into the conversations that happen on social networks for marketing purposes.
+Social Media Marketing is the art of tapping into conversations that happen on social networks for marketing purposes.
 Every social network provides its own tools specially designed for marketing purposes.
-Facebook for instance provides Fanpages that allow companies to have their own presence and interact with people via their page.
+Facebook, for instance, provides Fanpages that allow companies to have their own presence and interact with people via their page.
 They can post just like a normal user would and people can like either the page itself or the specific posts.
 This way, marketers can induce their own messages into the social streams of people, therefore creating and reaching an audience for the company or brand.

 Don’t get me wrong though – Marketers should use the tools provided only as part of their toolset.
 It is completely legitimate and often also encouraged to use the whole functionality of the platforms and not just the specific tools for marketers.
 Many marketers use their personal social media accounts to create an audience for their companies.